calscoo/gallery/README.md

-# Portfolio
+# Gallery

-This Terraform/Hugo/GHA stack creates an AWS Amplify app for a portfolio website, with a main branch and a webhook.
+This Terraform/Hugo/GHA stack creates an AWS Amplify app for a gallery website, with a main branch and a webhook.
 GHA stands it up with manually triggered Actions and changes to the main branch trigger deployments via Amplify to the deployed Hugo application

 ## Resources Created